RotorHazard/RotorHazard/doc/Software Setup.md

 PANEL_ROTATE:  Optional panel-rotation value (default 0)
 INVERTED_PANEL_ROWS:  Optional even-index row inversion for LED panels (default false)
 ```
-***LED_GPIO*** is not the hardware pin index.
+`LED_GPIO` is not the hardware pin index.
-If specified, the **LED_STRIP** value must be one of: 'RGB', 'RBG', 'GRB', 'GBR', 'BRG', 'BGR', 'RGBW', 'RBGW', 'GRBW',  'GBRW', 'BRGW', 'BGRW'
+If specified, the `LED_STRIP` value must be one of: 'RGB', 'RBG', 'GRB', 'GBR', 'BRG', 'BGR', 'RGBW', 'RBGW', 'GRBW',  'GBRW', 'BRGW', 'BGRW'

 Running LEDs from certain GPIO pins (such as GPIO18) requires the server to be run as root.
-If the error message `Can't open /dev/mem: Permission denied` or `mmap() failed` appears on startup, you must run the server with `sudo` or connect LEDs to a different GPIO pin.
+If the error message `Can't open /dev/mem: Permission denied` or `mmap() failed` appears on startup, you must connect LEDs to a different GPIO pin or run the server with `sudo`.
 If using a "rotorhazard.service" file to [start the server on boot](#start-on-boot), it may be run as root by leaving out the "User=pi" line.

 See also the [WS2812b LED Support](Hardware%20Setup.md#ws2812b-led-support) section in [doc/Hardware Setup.md](Hardware%20Setup.md).